-7. Genesis
+7. GENESIS

-No facet of tropical cyclones has proven more vexing than that of understanding and predicting their genesis.
-There is not even widespread consensus on the definition of the term, though, very broadly, it is usually applied to systems undergoing a transition from a disturbance not driven by surface fluxes, such as the order 1000 km wave disturbances often observed in the Tropics, to a more symmetric, warm-core cyclone with a low pressure center at the surface.
+No facet of the study of tropical cyclones has proven more vexing than understanding and predicting their genesis.
+There is not even widespread consensus on the definition of the term, though, very broadly, it is usually applied to systems undergoing a transition from a disturbance not driven by surface fluxes, such as the order 1000-km wave disturbances often observed in the tropics, to a more symmetric, warm-core cyclone with a low pressure center at the surface.
 From the earliest studies (Riehl 1948), it was recognized that all tropical cyclones originate in some independent disturbance.
 Bergeron (1954) pointed out that groups of convective showers usually produce cool, anticyclonic outflow at the surface, thus preventing any spontaneous cyclone genesis near the surface.
-When numerical models are initialized using environments in which the moist convection is statistically equilibrated, a finite amplitude disturbance is required to initiate intensification by wind-surface flux feedback; disturbances that are too weak decay (Emanuel 1989, Rotunno & Emanuel 1987, Dengler & Reeder 1997).
+When numerical models are initialized using environments in which the moist convection is statistically equilibrated, a finite amplitude disturbance is required to initiate intensification by wind-surface flux feedback; disturbances that are too weak decay (Rotunno & Emanuel 1987, Emanuel 1989, Dengler & Reeder 1997).
 This is consistent with the observation that genesis must be triggered by an external disturbance.

-Clearly, a necessary condition for genesis is that the potential intensity given by (8) must be sufficiently large.
+Clearly, a necessary condition for genesis is that the potential intensity given by Equation 8 must be sufficiently large.
 Calculations of this potential maximum wind speed show that it is strongly correlated with ocean surface temperature.
-Palmén (1948) established that tropical cyclones form only over ocean water with temperatures greater than about 26° C, which supports this conclusion.
-Gray (1968) showed that genesis only occurs in environments characterized by small vertical shear of the horizontal wind, and also favors regions of relatively large cyclonic low-level vorticity.
+Palmén (1948) established that tropical cyclones form only over ocean water with temperatures greater than about 26°C, which supports this conclusion.
+Gray (1968) showed that genesis only occurs in environments characterized by small vertical shear of the horizontal wind and also favors regions of relatively large cyclonic low-level vorticity.
 He later established a set of conditions that are apparently necessary (though by no means sufficient) for genesis (Gray 1979).
 In addition to the two aforementioned factors, Gray argued that larger values of the Coriolis parameter, the heat content of the upper ocean (reflecting the depth of the ocean mixed layer), and the relative humidity of the middle troposphere all favor genesis.

-The early investigators, such as Riehl and Bergeron, argued about whether tropical cyclones arise on pre-existing disturbances near the surface, such as fronts, or from disturbances in the upper troposphere.
-Later observations showed that there are many routes to genesis, including nearly classic baroclinic development (Bosart & Bartlo

-1991), interaction of easterly waves or other low-level disturbances with tropical upper tropospheric disturbances (Montgomery & Farrell 1993, Ramage 1959, Sadler 1976) and, possibly, accumulation of wave energy in diffluent large-scale flow (Shapiro 1977, Sobel & Bretherton 1999).
+The early investigators, such as Riehl and Bergeron, argued about whether tropical cyclones arise from pre-existing disturbances near the surface, such as fronts, or from disturbances in the upper troposphere.
+Later observations showed that there are many routes to genesis, including nearly classic baroclinic development (Bosart & Bartlo 1991), interaction of easterly waves or other low-level disturbances with tropical upper tropospheric disturbances (Ramage 1959, Sadler 1976, Montgomery & Farrell 1993), and, possibly, accumulation of wave energy in diffluent large-scale flow (Shapiro 1977, Sobel & Bretherton 1999).

 Another body of theory developed around the idea that patches of high vorticity associated with individual convective systems can, under certain circumstances, merge to form a more powerful incipient cyclone.
-This idea may have started with Fujiwhara's 19234 proposal that genesis involves the fusion of several small vortices, and has been recently revived (Ritchie & Holland 1993, Simpson et al 1997).
-Moller & Montgomery (1999), Moller & Montgomery (2000), and Montgomery & Enagonio (1998) showed that small-scale patches of vorticity introduced into the flow field of a larger-scale vortex were quickly axisymmeterized, in the process feeding their energy into the vortex scale flow.
+This idea may have started with Fujiwhara's 19234 proposal that genesis involves the fusion of several small vortices and has been recently revived (Ritchie & Holland 1993, Simpson et al. 1997).
+Montgomery & Enagonio (1998) and Moller & Montgomery (1999, 2000) showed that small-scale patches of vorticity introduced into the flow field of a larger-scale vortex are quickly axisymmetrized, feeding their energy into the vortex scale flow in the process.
 This suggests that mesoscale convective systems that develop outside the eyewall may help intensify the storm as a whole.